 - Candidates in training must have no less than one year of training remaining at the time of the award.

 - Candidates on faculty must be junior faculty (instructor or assistant professor level) with less than three years on the faculty.

-- Candidates must be mentored by a senior faculty member with experience in the field of pulmonary/critical care/sleep medicine and health care policy.
+- Candidates must be mentored by a senior faculty member with experience in the field of pulmonary/critical care/sleep medicine and health disparity.
 These mentorship duties can be provided by more than one individual.
 Note that the development of a mentorship team is encouraged.

-- Candidates must demonstrate an interest in pursuing a career in academia and in health care policy.
+- Candidates must demonstrate an interest in pursuing a career in academia and in health disparity.

 - The submission should be prepared in pages with 1-inch margins and text written in Arial 11-point font.